 AirMaster control panels are designed to be intuitive in operation and come with 2 different levels of control:

-- Airlinq ‘L’ control panels, with local control and display fan speed only.
+- Airlinq ‘Viva’ control panels, with display and control of fan speed.
 All other functions are programmed in from a laptop via USB connection, giving automatic synchronisation with the PC’s date and time.
-Airlinq ‘L’ is available for the following air handling units:

 Both types of panel have an on-board data logger, which permits the monitoring of unit performance.

 Fan speed can be easily altered using the touch function.
-Simply apply finger pressure to the radial line showing current fan speed, then move finger along a circular path to reach the radial line corresponding to the required fan speed.
-And that’s it!
-The speed change will have taken effect.
+Simply apply finger pressure to the radial line showing current fan speed and move finger along a circular path to reach the radial line corresponding to the required fan speed.
+The new setting is confirmed the moment that the finger is lifted away.
 To avoid unauthorised changes being made, an electronic tamper proof lock can be applied.

-The sheer breadth of information available through the Airlinq system makes each control panel a very powerful diagnostic tool, which can provide accurate management of indoor air quality.
+The sheer breadth of information available through the Airlinq system makes each control panel a very powerful diagnostic tool.
 Here is a shortened version of the functions available:

-- Airflow can be demand controlled so as to manage room CO₂ levels.
+- Airflow can be demand controlled so as to manage room CO₂ or humidity levels.

-- Can be selected to ‘property vacant’ mode, where ventilation continues at reduced flow.
+- Can be selected to ‘property vacant’ mode, where ventilation follows timer instructions but only at lowest flow.

 - On-going monitoring of filter condition.

 - Programming of night cooling, to improve room comfort the following day.